AxtonS/knights-travails/README.md

 -Added an index method to the knight class that will return the array coordinates of the given position
 -Refactored the available moves method to store an array of knight instances for each position
 -Added a parent variable to the knight class so that the lineage can be traced as program builds out move paths
+-Finished method that builds the data structure for the tree that holds each subsequent move as a knight object linked to its previous move and returns the knight object occupying target space